Jay Som

-Melina Mae Cortez Duterte (born March 25, 1994), better known by her stage name Jay Som, is an American, Los Angeles-based singer-songwriter, multi-instrumentalist, producer and mixing engineer.
-Her debut record Everybody Works was released on Double Denim Records (UK & Japan) & Polyvinyl Records (Rest of the world) in March 2017, which was preceded by Turn Into, a collection of songs that first gained her attention as a singer-songwriter.
-The follow-up to Everybody Works and Jay Som's second home studio album, Anak Ko, was released on August 23, 2019 via Polyvinyl, Lucky Number and Inertia.
+Melina Mae Cortez Duterte (born March 25, 1994), better known by her stage name Jay Som, is an American singer-songwriter, multi-instrumentalist, producer and mixing engineer.
+Initially presenting an indie rock sound, she began releasing music in 2012 and released her debut studio album Turn Into in mid-2016.
+The follow-up to Everybody Works and Jay Som's third studio album, Anak Ko, was released on August 23, 2019 via Polyvinyl, Lucky Number, and Inertia.

+Born in Walnut Creek, California, Duterte spent most of her childhood in Pleasanton and Brentwood.
+She grew up playing the trumpet and guitar, and began writing and recording music at the age of 12.
+She originally intended to attend a conservatory program for jazz but instead decided to focus on songwriting.
+Her debut record Everybody Works was released on Double Denim Records, and Polyvinyl Records in March 2017.
+Which was preceded by Turn Into, a collection of songs that first gained her attention as a singer-songwriter.

 Early life

-Duterte was born in Walnut Creek, California and raised in Pleasanton, California and Brentwood, California.
-She is the daughter of Filipino immigrants, and cites her parents' immigrant background and cultural customs as major influences.
+Duterte was born on March 25, 1994 in Walnut Creek, California to Filipino immigrant parents, and was raised in Pleasanton, California and Brentwood, California.
+She often cites her parents' immigrant background and cultural customs as major influences.

 Duterte grew up playing the trumpet and guitar, and began writing and recording music at the age of 12.
 She originally intended to attend a conservatory program for jazz but instead decided to focus on songwriting.
 After enrolling in community college and studying music production and recording, she began recording in her bedroom studio and self-released music under the moniker Jay Som, which was created from an online baby name generator and means "Victory Moon".